cycfi/elements/docs/setup.md

 ### C++17

-Elemental supports the MacOS at this point.
+Elemental currently supports the MacOS.
 Ports for other platforms are still in flux.
 In the Mac, we support both XCode and CLion IDEs.
 Get the latest version with a C++17 compiler.